microsoft/xlang/design_notes/XDN11 - Error handling.md

 language to decide what error from its language to map to based on what makes sense for that language.
 This can end up being a generic error.

-## Xlang errors
+## xlang errors

-Xlang will use an Int32, xlang_result, to represent its errors.
+xlang will use an Int32, xlang_result, to represent its errors.
 The representation of this 32-bit value will be based on the same model used in COM for HRESULTs to assist with sharing error codes, but will not necessarily be defined in this design note on a bit by bit basis as is in COM.
 This is because xlang will not inherit all the errors used in COM and will instead define a set of